Hybrid Plan Designs: The Best of Both Worlds

 What You Get with Fully-Insured Benefits

-Life Insurance, Disability Insurance, Extended Health Care, and Dental are what pops into mind for fully-insured benefits.
+Life Insurance, Disability Insurance, Extended Health Care, and Dental Insurance are what pops into mind for fully-insured benefits.

 With fully-insured benefits, groups’ premium payments go into a single “pool” of money.
 The Insurer’s block of business contributes to that pool.
 Having more participants in the pool effectively spreads the risk of a claim out across a large number of people.